Nightwatch/nightwatch/.github/ISSUE_TEMPLATE/command_request.md

 ---
 name: Command request
-about: Suggest a new feature to be added.
+about: Suggest a new command

 ---